 In most cases, you waive the right to challenge the sentence handed to you if you take a plea deal.
 While it depends on the specifics of your plea bargain, you may have to settle with the sentence you get.

 Beyond waiving these important rights, there may be other unintended consequences of accepting a plea deal, such as losing your civil rights or limiting your future employment opportunities.
-Therefore, it’s best to seek legal guidance to understand your options and protect your interests before you make such a crucial decision.
+Therefore, it’s best to seek legal guidance from a defense attorney to understand your options and protect your interests before you make such a crucial decision.